 Mr. Lapidus has spent several years supporting multiple clients with valuing the socioeconomic benefits derived from remote and ground based sensors and technologies.
 Examples include projects focused on valuing the impact of GPS on the agricultural, surveying, and maritime sectors in the US (NIST); the impact early warning systems in Bangladesh (NASA); a ground based fertilizer efficiency technology in Mexico (CIMMYT); and the potential benefits of NASA’s planned Surface Biology and Geology mission (NASA).

 Mr. Lapidus has also led and contributed technically to research and analytical studies focused on varied areas such as the unintended consequences of agricultural investments (private foundation); the causes of deforestation in protected areas (EPA); food safety in the United States (USDA); the impacts of climate change on agricultural productivity (RTI); and sectoral economic impact assessments for clients in the US and Canada.

-Before joining RTI, he worked at the U.S. Department of Agriculture’s Foreign Agricultural Service, where he led multicountry initiatives that focused on the sustainable agricultural and climate change, including the agricultural sector components of the Enhancing Capacity for Low Emission Development Strategies program and the Energy and Climate Partnership of the Americas program.
-Mr. Lapidus has led and provided support to projects funded by USDA, the U.S. Department of State, the U.S. Environmental Protection Agency, and the U.S. Agency for International Development.
-He has worked in 20 countries and is fluent in Spanish.
+Before joining RTI, Mr. Lapidus worked at the U.S. Department of Agriculture’s Foreign Agricultural Service, where he led multi-country initiatives that focused on the sustainable agricultural and climate change, including the agricultural sector components of the Enhancing Capacity for Low Emission Development Strategies program and the Energy and Climate Partnership of the Americas program.
+He has led and provided technical expertise to projects funded by governments, private foundations, and NGOs.